racket/rhombus/design/equality/equality.rst

 The way to customize the definition of equality in such cases is the same as usual, i.e. a key function – any unary, single-valued function mapping to a key type.
 The practical implications are that all APIs provided built-in by the language or even those authored by third parties should support a key argument if their user-facing purpose leverages a notion of equality.

-[1] Note that the latter case too is just a "coarser" definition of equality like the former, by the requirement of "well-defined specializations of equality" in the companion RRFI on "Primitive Equality Predicates."
+[1] Note that the latter case too is just a "coarser" definition of equality like the former, by the requirement of "well-defined specializations of equality" in the companion document on "Primitive Equality Predicates."

 Is It Feasible?
 ---------------